freitasedm/data_Nat_COMMS_Paper/Scripts_and_Air_quality_data/README.md

 36 secs

-## How to run the software on your data
+## How to run the software on our data

 Display data in long format with time as POSIXct class, observations, according shown on file figs.R